Ruthin School: Twenty-first century

 In an ironic twist, it was discovered Belfield was trying to engage in relationships with several students after hundreds of sexualised text messages that he had sent to the school's female pupils emerged.
 He complimented his students 'breasts' and asked about their 'virginities', as well as boasting about how he used to meet students abroad.
 The girls ages ranged from 15 to 18.
 The extent of Belfield's grooming is still unknown, yet it is understood he sought to remain in contact with several female students after they had left school.
 Belfield was placed on leave at the end of 2019; he had already been suspended following an earlier investigation two years prior, but allowed to return to work.

-In January 2020, following an unannounced inspection, Care Inspectorate Wales, which oversees the welfare and safeguarding of children, published a damning report on "inadequate" policies and procedures that are in breach of discrimination and human rights laws, stating "serious shortfalls" meant pupils are "not appropriately safeguarded" and "at risk of harm".
+In January 2020, following an unannounced inspection, Care Inspectorate Wales, which oversees the welfare and safeguarding of children, published a damning report on "inadequate" policies and procedures that are in breach of discrimination and human rights laws, stating "serious shortfalls" meant pupils are "not appropriately safeguarded".

+In the years following the 2020 inspection, Ruthin School introduced a number of changes to address safeguarding, governance, and academic provision.
+This included adjustments to pastoral structures and a review of leadership and operational procedures.
+The school has continued to deliver strong academic results and retains a significant international boarding population.
+More recent developments have included the introduction of additional subject options at GCSE and A Level, an expanded co-curricular programme, and ongoing work towards accreditation with High Performance Learning (HPL), an educational framework designed to support academic and personal development.